Ericsson/codechecker/docs/README.md

 sudo snap install codechecker --classic
 ```

-**Note:** unfortunately snap package supports only lower case command names.
+**Note:** Unfortunately, the snap package supports only lower case command names.
-For this reason you need to use `codechecker` command instead of `CodeChecker`
+For this reason, you need to use `codechecker` command instead of `CodeChecker`
 everywhere.
-For full list of available commands in the codechecker snap package
+For a full list of available commands in the codechecker snap package,
 run `snap info codechecker`.

 ## Linux